Gary Gilmore: Crimes

 At the age of 14, Gary started a small car theft ring with friends, which resulted in his first arrest.
 He was released to his father with a warning.
 Two weeks later, he was back in court on another car theft charge.
 The court remanded him to the MacLaren Reform School for Boys in Woodburn, Oregon, from which he was released the following year.
 He was sent to Oregon State Correctional Institution on another car theft charge in 1960 and was released later that year.

 In 1961, Frank Sr., Gary's father, was diagnosed with terminal lung cancer; he died at the end of July 1962, while Gary was in Rocky Butte Jail in Portland, facing charges of driving without a license.
 A jail guard told Gary when his father died.
 Despite his dysfunctional relationship with his father, Gary was devastated and tried to kill himself by slitting his wrists.
-After his father died, Gilmore got into more and more trouble, as the wilder side of him came out, and he was frequently drunk.
+After his father died, Gilmore got into more and more trouble, as he became more erratic and was frequently drunk.
 He faced assault and armed robbery charges again in 1964 and was given a 15-year prison sentence as a habitual offender and sent to the Oregon State Penitentiary in Salem, Oregon.
 A prison psychiatrist diagnosed him with antisocial personality disorder with intermittent psychotic decompensation.
 He was granted conditional release in 1972 to live weekdays in a halfway house in Eugene, Oregon, and study art at a community college.
 Gilmore never registered and, within a month, he was arrested and convicted of armed robbery.

 Due to his violent behavior in prison, Gilmore was transferred in 1975 from Oregon to the federal prison in Marion, Illinois, at the time a maximum security facility.